-The header of the IPV6 is twice bigger than the header provided by IPV4 on the other hand, the address provided by it is 4× more than IPV4, IPV6 header is not complex but easy to process while in IPV4, the header is complex, so by simplifying in IPV6 we need to move all the information from the header of it to the end of its header.
+The header of the IPV6 is twice bigger as the header provided by IPV4.
+On the other hand, the address provided by it is 4× more than IPV4, IPV6 header is not complex but easy to process, while in IPV4, the header is complex, so by simplifying in IPV6, we need to move all the information from the header of it to the end of its header.

 3. End-to-end Connectivity

-The end-to-end connectivity feature in internet protocol, as of now every system has an IP address which is to be unique it can cross the internet without translating other components, it is fully implemented on the internet each host can access the other host directly, but there may have some restrictions like firewall, and policies of the organization may restrict.
+The end-to-end connectivity feature in internet protocol, as of now, every system has an IP address that is to be unique.
+Anycast enables seamless communication across the internet without translating other components.
+The internet fully implements Anycast, enabling direct access between every host.
+Still, there may have some restrictions like firewalls and policies of the organization may restrict.

-The auto-configuration is the process to verify uniqueness on a link; it also determines the information that should be auto-configured, it supports stateful configuration mode to keep track of each assignment as well as it also supports the stateless auto-configuration in which there is no need to configure manually because it automatically generates the IPV6 addresses.
+The auto-configuration is the process of verifying the uniqueness of a link; it also determines the information that should be auto-configured; it supports stateful configuration mode to keep track of each assignment as well as it also supports the stateless auto-configuration in which there is no need to configure manually because it automatically generates the IPV6 addresses.

 5. Faster Routing or Forwarding

-The information which is present at the first part of the header is enough to make routing decisions as we know this is the simplified header feature as we have seen above, and due to the information present at header the IPV6 can make routing decisions faster, in this, we can say that IPV6 is faster in routing.
+The information which is present in the first part of the header is enough to make routing decisions.
+As we know, this is the simplified header feature, as we have seen above, and due to the information present in the header, the IPV6 can make routing decisions faster; in this, we can say that IPV6 is faster in routing.

 The aggregation is another feature of IPV6, which allows using a single prefix for the entire network, which is easy and flexible to promote efficient and scalable routing.